 Activit iy Activity specific standards

-d.
-Each space imme any space designated for w private or communal, shall road boundary and any buil from adjoining sites, roads, spaces by screening from the management area to a height residential unit shall be pro- with a minimum area and of diately outside and accessible of the residential unit. not be local ding and a and adjoint ne floor le ht of 1.5 n vided with dimension cated between the shall be screene ning outdoor livel of the waste netres.
-In an outdoor livel as follows, local and streen the str ed ving ving ated
+iii. any space designated for waste management, whether private or communal, shall not be located between the road boundary and any building and shall be screened from adjoining sites, roads, and adjoining outdoor living spaces by screening from the floor level of the waste management area to a height of 1.5 metres. d.
+Each residential unit shall be provided with an outdoor living space with a minimum area and dimension as follows, located immediately outside and accessible from an internal living area of the residential unit.

 Туре Area Dimension

 i.
-Studio, 1 bedroom 6m 1.5 metres
+Studio, 1 bedroom 6m 2 1.5 metres

 ii.
-2 or 3 bedroom 10m 1.5 metres
+2 or 3 bedroom 10m 2 1.5 metres

 iii.
-More than 3 bedrooms 15m 1.5 metres
+More than 3 bedrooms 15m 2 1.5 metres

-extern bedroom must be designed a nal to internal noise reduction ${n\mathrm{Tw}}+C{\mathrm{tr}}.$ e an
+e.
+Any bedroom must be designed and constructed to achieve an external to internal noise reduction of not less than 30 dB $D{tr,2m,nTw} + C{tr}. \label{eq:designed}$

 P20 Public transport facility Nil

-P21 P1 to P20 in the Commercial Local Zones at East Belfast (Blakes Road), Upper Styx/Highsted (Claridges Road), Redmund Spur and Wigram (The Runway) e maximum amount of floo e following local centres sha East Belfast (Blakes Road Wigram (The Runway) 6 Upper Styx/Highsted (Cla (GLFA) Redmund Spur 2500 m all be as for d) 2,000m ,000m (G ollows: (GLFA) GLFA) oad) 2,000m n
+P21 P1 to P20 in the Commercial Local Zones at East Belfast (Blakes Road), Upper Styx/Highsted (Claridges Road), Redmund Spur and Wigram (The Runway) a.
+The maximum amount of floorspace for retail activity in the following local centres shall be as follows: i.
+East Belfast (Blakes Road) 2,000m2 (GLFA) ii.
+Wigram (The Runway) 6,000m2 (GLFA) iii.
+Upper Styx/Highsted (Claridges Road) 2,000m2 (GLFA) iv.
+Redmund Spur 2500 m2 (GLFA)

 P22 Emergency service facilities Nil

 P23 Parking lot

 P24 Drive-through services